7 Exercises to Do Everyday – Introduction

 7 Exercises to Do Everyday – Wrapping Up

-Daily workouts are potentially better for general fitness, health, weight loss, and offsetting what is probably a sedentary lifestyle.
+Daily workouts are potentially better for general fitness, health, weight loss, and counteracting the effects of inactivity.

-As an added benefit, working out daily provides you with plenty of opportunities to practice the exercises in your workout and will also immunize your muscles against post-exercise muscle soreness.
+As an added benefit, working out daily provides you with plenty of opportunities to practice the exercises in your workout.
+It will also immunize your muscles against post-exercise muscle soreness.

 Yes, that’s right – training more often means fewer muscle aches and pains!

-Combine this daily program with walking 10,000 steps a day, and you have the perfect no-frills, no-gym prescription for long-term fitness and health.
+Combine this daily program with walking 10,000 steps daily, and you have the perfect no-frills, no-gym prescription for long-term fitness and health.